openfiesta/openfiestalab/labguide/labs/bio.md

 ## Introduction

-The Bio-X Lab is an interdisciplinary biology lab which aims to provide the faculty with a space where students could prototype their own ideas around biology.
+The Bio-X Lab is an interdisciplinary biology lab which aims to provide the faculty with a space where students could prototype their own ideas around biology. <br>

-In this space, you will find different equipment for working from molecular biology or genetics to microfluidics.
+In this space, you will find different equipment for working from molecular biology or genetics to microfluidics. <br>

 For getting involved you have to contact directly the laboratory assistant who will provide the guidelines to start woking with us.